-Everything on the new energy label
+Everything on the energy label

-Quick reminder: what's the energy label?
+Quick reminder: what's an energy label?

-|Power||The maximum power allowed has been reduced from 1,600 watts to 900 watts.|
+|Power||The maximum permitted power is 900 watts.|

-|Noise level||The maximum noise level allowed has been reduced to 80 decibels.|
+|Noise level||The maximum permitted noise level is 80 decibels.|

 |Dust re-emission||Vacuums aren't allowed to re-emit more than 1% of dust particles now.|